Software-Engineering-Folks/slash/README.md

 # :dizzy: What's New?
 (Project 3 Updates)

-### Coupon Scrapping
-Now we have implemented coupon scraping to automatically detect and apply the best available discounts from supported platforms, enhancing cost savings for users

-### More Websites
-We have expanded support by adding more e-commerce websites, increasing the range of platforms where users can find the best deals

 ### MongoDB
-Our most significant feature upgrade was transitioning from storing data in a CSV file to using MongoDB.
-This change greatly improved the project's functionality and performance.
+We've significantly enhanced our platform's speed and efficiency by migrating to MongoDB.
+By leveraging MongoDB, we've significantly improved performance and scalability.
+This powerful database solution allows us to store and manage data more efficiently, providing a smoother and faster user experience.

+### Coupon Scrapping [Edit Please]
+Now we have implemented coupon scraping to automatically detect and apply the best available discounts from supported platforms, enhancing cost savings for users.

-### Improved UI
+### Wishlists
-We have improved the user interface by fixing minor errors in filtering and sorting functionalities, ensuring a smoother and more intuitive user experience.
+Keep track of your desired products by adding them to your wishlist and making shopping more easier.

+[Edit Screenshots]

 <p align="center"><img width="700" src="./assets/Resultfinal.png"></p>